How to Eat Out Without Derailing Your Goals

 - 5 min read

-Are fun foods and cocktails on your plan?
+Are fun foods and cocktails allowed?

 Tip #1 Don’t Apologize...
 Reserve Judgment